lda-project/lda/README.rst

 Requirements
 ------------

 Python 2.7 or Python 3.3+ is required.
-The following packages are also required
+The following packages are required

 - numpy_
 - scipy_